node-m2m/m2m-quicktour/README.md

 ![](assets/quicktour.svg)
 [](https://raw.githubusercontent.com/EdoLabs/src2/master/quicktour.svg?sanitize=true)

-This is  a quick tour using the publish/subscribe pattern.
-It is actually the same with watch/setData method using the client/server pattern as shown in the client/server example.
+This is  a quick tour using the *publish-subscribe* pattern.
+It is actually similar with the watch/setData method from the *client-server quicktour* example.

+Here the *topic* name is the same with *channel data* or *channel name* resources from remote devices.

+You can subscribe to a specific device or multiple devices by specifying its device *id* aside from the *topic* name.

+You can query the available devices in your account and discover the resources (topic/channel, gpio and http) available from each device id.

+You can query them from the browser or using a CLI.

-### Remote Device Setup
+### Remote Device (publisher) Setup

 #### 1. Create a device project directory and install *m2m*.